arillo/meteor-flow-router-helpers/Readme.md

 Used to build a path to your route.
 First parameter can be either the path definition or, since version 1.2.0 of flow-router, the name you assigned the route.
 After that you can pass the params needed to construct the path.
 Query parameters can be passed with the query parameter.

+__Notice:__ To deparameterize the query string we are currently using the not yet official accessor for the query lib in page.js via FlowRouter._qs

 ```html
 <a href="{{pathFor '/post/:id' id=_id}}">Link to post</a>
 <a href="{{pathFor 'postRouteName' id=_id}}">Link to post</a>